gbmhunter/candy-calc/README.rst

 ========= ========== ==============================================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================================
-v7.6.24.1 2015-06-20 Fixed URL in README.
-v7.6.24.0 2015-06-20 Removed the cc.input and cc.output objects (now replaced by dual-purpose cc.variable), closes #53.
+v7.6.25.0 2015-06-21 Added a knockout.js custom binding that fades in/out HTML elements, closes #57.
+Added information about custom bindings to README. v7.6.24.1 2015-06-20 Fixed URL in README. v7.6.24.0 2015-06-20 Removed the cc.input and cc.output objects (now replaced by dual-purpose cc.variable), closes #53.
 Improved the Usage section in this README.
 Added newly added validators to README, closes #54. v7.6.23.0 2015-06-16 Added knockout plguins to 'lib/'.
 Modified everything so that candy-calc is designed to be cloned into 'lib/candy-calc/' folder on server.